 Scotland is unique in that as well as the many famous historic sites, from Edinburgh Castle to Antonine's Wall, and Glasgow Cathedral to the Forth Road Bridge, there are also many pre-historic and Neolithic sites to visit.
 Pictish stones are found throughout Scotland and their symbols are still not fully understood - most are now in local museums but a few stones are still on their original sites and are well worth a visit.

 Regardless of where you are holidaying or staying in Scotland, you can be guaranteed you won't be far from an archaeological location of interest, whether it's an ancient site, structure, building or relating to Scotland's maritime and industrial heritage.
-You can check out any local sites of interest by visiting the website canmore.org.uk where there is a searchable database of over 320,000 records covering 1.3 million catalogue entries.
+You can check out any local sites of interest by visiting canmore.org.uk where there is a searchable database of over 320,000 records covering 1.3 million catalogue entries.

 With so many sites throughout the entire country, it is very difficult to highlight individual ones.
 However, there are some that merit a brief mention: